 These signs show that You Have poor blood circulation in your body.
 If your feet and hands always going numb or having Muscle Cramps, these could be signs of poor blood circulation.

-Unfortunately, having poor circulation often remains undetected for many years until symptoms occur, usually at the late stages of the disease.
+Unfortunately, poor circulation often remains undetected for many years until symptoms occur, usually at the late stages of the disease.
 And that can cause many other health problems for you.

 The circulatory system of the body is working 24 x 7 and delivers vital oxygen and nutrients to all of our muscles and organs.
 Any problem with the circulatory system cause reduced blood supply, oxygen, and nutrients.